 Should I bring solo music to perform?

 You are encouraged to bring two prepared and memorized solos.
 Faculty at the workshop will coach you on these pieces.
 They will challenge, encourage and inspire you to be flexible, artistic, and set high standards in performance.
 You will also receive many new charts, sometimes “hot off the press,” and some new group charts written exclusively for the Steve Zegree Camp.

 What performance opportunities are there?

-Participants will have the unique opportunity to perform solos and ensemble pieces in public with a professional instrumental jazz trio in a professional jazz club setting—every night at Bloomington’s own Serendipity Martini Bar and Restaurant.
+Participants will have the unique opportunity to perform solos and ensemble pieces in public with a professional instrumental jazz trio in a professional jazz club setting—every night at Bloomington’s own Bear's Place.
 In addition, a final public group vocal concert will be presented on Friday night, featuring all of the group numbers (approximately 17!!) rehearsed during the week.